 By Bram Reusen of Travel Experience Live

 With temperatures regularly topping 120˚F in summer and dropping down to freezing at night in winter, Death Valley National Park is the perfect spring destination.
-From about March to May, the weather is absolutely glorious in this enormous national park in California—the largest in the lower 48 states.
+From March to May, the weather is absolutely glorious in this enormous national park in California—the largest in the lower 48 states.
 Crisp mornings are followed by sunny afternoons, creating ideal hiking and camping conditions.

 Although it’s the driest place in North America, winter does come with some rainfall.
 This, in turn, results in beautiful displays of wildflowers in spring, which adds even more to Death Valley’s being one of the top national parks in spring.